agoerre/CIP_FS25_209/00_README.md

 # CIP_FS25_209
 Github Repository for the project "Crystals in Switzerland"

-Within this repository the following content is available which was used for the whole Project Process:
+Within this repository the following content is available which was used for the whole Project Process.
+All Datasets are stored in the subfolder "Data".

 **00 Info and Structure:**
     - 00_README: This README file gives a short overview of how the Github Repository is set up and organized.